A Vegetarian’s Journey

 I became a vegetarian in 1978, going vegan, just to see what it might be like.
 Profound changes happened to my body, such as my body odor disappearing, and the next year was the only one during my college athletic career that I was not injured.
 I also lost ten pounds, as I did not even try to get any protein.
 I was vegan for eighteen months, and then I wanted to become an All-American in my event (the javelin throw), and I knew I could not do it at six foot, one inch and 142 pounds.
 I then ate six hard-boiled eggs a day and weight trained, and gained twenty pounds of muscle in three months during 1980, but my body odor also became fierce.
 I largely retained that muscle, and have been a vegetarian since 1987.

-Sometimes the vegetarians I met did it for health reasons (the owner of the medical lab I worked at did it for his health), and other times for ethical or spiritual reasons.
+Sometimes the vegetarians that I met did it for health reasons (the owner of the medical lab I worked at did it for his health), and other times for ethical or spiritual reasons.
 All three reasons influence me today.
-The first time I became a vegetarian, it was for none of those reasons.
+The first time that I became a vegetarian, it was for none of those reasons.
 The second and last time, it was for health.
 Flesh eating took a toll on my body that I could feel, and eating red meat made me sick, so even when I was forced into giving up my vegetarian ways for years, I avoided red meat whenever possible (just being around it can make me nauseous).
 Today, I am a vegetarian for ethical/spiritual reasons more than any other.
 My journey made me more aware and sensitive to the suffering of others, and I slowly came to realize that if I did not need to eat animals to live, I should not support robbing them of their lives.
 To decide to lessen our burden on the planet we live on and our fellow life forms is a profoundly personal and spiritual decision.
-As John Robbins and others have made clear, human carnivorism’s toll on earth’s environment is tremendous.
-Spiritually advanced societies are mainly vegetarian, if not exclusively.
+As John Robbins and others have made clear, human carnivorism’s toll on Earth’s environment is tremendous.
+Spiritually advanced societies are likely mainly vegetarian, if not exclusively.

-Because of the abuse I have received over the years for being a vegetarian, I understand how such treatment can make people fanatical.
+Because of the abuse that I have received over the years for being a vegetarian, I understand how such treatment can make people fanatical.
 To create fanatics, oppressing people is effective, as America has seen with the World Trade Center attacks and other acts of “terrorism.”

 Humanity’s murderous ways are directly related to its carnivorous ways.

-Also, humans were a little too successful with their hunter-gatherer lifestyles, and killed off all of the planet’s easily killed large animals.
 About 10,000 years ago the hunter-gatherer lifestyle became unsustainable on a global basis, and the Domestication Revolution began.

 The general rule-of-thumb for an enlightened human diet is the less sentient the prey, the better off everybody is.
 The scale of greater-to-lesser violation of the prey is: humans, cetaceans (whales and dolphins, although they may be more sentient than humans), mammals, birds, reptiles, amphibians, fish, insects, plants, microscopic organisms and fruit; eating fruit is actually a symbiotic relationship with the plant.
 Prey-cannibalism is the greatest violation of the spirit, while eating fruit is the other end of the spectrum.